ImmanuelCurrah/FastingHelper/README.md

 - Make a full CRUD app
 - Make full CRUD backend with Ruby on Rails
+- Users can sign up
+- Users can set timers for their fasting, front-end
 - Have timers for different fasting schedules
 - Allow users to post stories and have comments on them
-- Allow users to join groups and dm each other
-- Allow users to post events they may be hosting
-- Users can post informational guides or help
-- App tracks users progress and they can set goals for themselves
+- Homepage shows all the users posts
+- Make blank skeletons for the other post-mvp pages

 <br>